Abraham M. Halpern: Pomoan

-Among the speakers he worked with in the 1980s were Pomo basketweaver Elsie Allen.
+Among the speakers he worked with in the 1980s was Pomo basketweaver Elsie Allen.

 Work in international relations

 Halpern became involved in the teaching of the Japanese language when he organized the teaching program in the Civil Affairs Training School in Chicago, together with his first wife Mary Fujii Halpern.
 This project became Halpern's entrée into the world of international relations, which became a second career.
 He went on to carry out work on international relations at several institutions, including the Carnegie Institution and the RAND Corporation, where he published extensively on China and Asia.
 Later he worked at the Council on Foreign Relations in New York.

 He assumed the position previously held by linguist Robert King Hall at the Civil Information and Education Section of GHQ/SCAP in Japan, where he promoted the adoption of the phonemic Kunrei-Shiki style of romanization of Japanese (rōmaji), and supervised studies on the feasibility of widening the use of romanization in Japan.